Ptolemaic coinage: Monetary isolation

+Yehud coinage

+Palestine region and Judea came under Ptolemaic control when Ptolemy I Soter took control of Yehud Medinata in 320 BC.
+But there was considerable instability in the area after his rule there was challenged.

+Yehud coinage was used in Judea during the previous Achaemenid period.
+Mostly small denominations were minted there.
+When the Ptolemies took over Palestine, they allowed this coinage to continue with modifications.
+It appears that the previous minting authorities were allowed to continue their issues, and there is no evidence that the Egyptian weight system was used.
+Rather, the Attic standard prevailed after the Macedonian conquest.

+The minting of small denomination coins continued, for example coins with Ptolemy and Berenike.
+Minting of some local coins was allowed with the names of local magistrates.

+The Ptolemaic coins minted in Judea carried only the Hebrew letters YHD (Yehud), and no Greek lettering.
+The minting of Yehud coins stopped after the Ptolemaic period.
+The next coin series was minted only at the time of John Hyrcanus I with different legends.
+Substantial advances have been made in the study of Yehud and Samaria coins in the 21st century.

+Neighboring Seleucid Kingdom's policy was also not so strict in imposing the royal control on mints.

 During the reign of Ptolemy I Soter, the founder of the kingdom, diverse local currencies were allowed to exist.
 They may even have been encouraged.
 The exact date of elimination of non-Ptolemaic coinage varies by region.
 As early as during Ptolemy I's reign, the closed nature of Ptolemaic monetary system started to form.
 In Egypt and Syria, Ptolemy I discontinued local coinage, which had Alexander the Great's image struck in them, after feeling secure in power.
 Such coinage with Alexander on them were very common in the successor states of the Macedonian Empire.
 Cypriot coinage was eliminated when the local monarchies ceased to exist.
 In Cyrene it took even longer to eliminate municipal coinage.
 In Crete the local currency was never suppressed.
 Uniformity of the currency was sought flexibly, yet opportunistically.

 As it became increasingly difficult to obtain silver for the Ptolemaic kingdom, bronze coinage largely replaced silver in Egypt.
 Furthermore, monetary isolation was increased by other factors, like considerable inflation and the use of a unique standard to replace the Attic weight.
 Early Ptolemaic silver coinage was struck from pure silver, but by the time of Cleopatra VII it had suffered a very large degree of debasement.
-Despite of the economic difficulties in the Ptolemaic realm, economically notable debasement began in 136 BC.
+Despite the economic difficulties in the Ptolemaic realm, economically notable debasement began in 136 BC.
 After Cleopatra VII's economic reform in 51 BC a type of stater that was only one third silver was issued.